Twitchkidd/gfcom-dep-2020/content/blog/supa-smooth/index.md

 // Well, I got a lot done, having the right amount of pressure is a wonderful thing, guess who's cleaning the bathroom though. 🤣

 Dawa and I are at the park now, it's really nice having a backup machine dedicated to working outside and moving either around the apartment or wherever else I might be.

+// Alrighty!
+V4 of the resume!
+It's got a repo now, too!
+And I have a PNG of it, and that's definitely going up on the website, I'm sure it's accessible somehow, but now it's like ... ohhh, man, if I loaded it in from GitHub, I could always have the most up-to-date version ... do like, one more change then ... sweet!

+Next up is the layout, let's see ...
+I think I had gotten through the markup for mobile, but wasn't done with the markup for desktop ...